siddiquinoor/devtools/aws/codecommit/start.md

-# Create Repository in AWS CodeCommit
+# Create Repository in AWS CodeCommit and configure local PC to work on them

 ## Step 1: Register SSH Public Key